Noorh1997/Predicting-Medical-Appointment-No-Shows/README.md

 - `notebook.ipynb`: Project code including data wrangling, exploratory data analysis, model implementation, and results.
 - `No-show appointments.csv`: Dataset used for the project.
 - `README.md`: Project documentation and overview.
-- `blog_post.md`: Draft of the Medium blog post detailing the project.

 ## Summary of Results
 - **Data Cleaning and Exploration**: Cleaned data by converting dates, dropping unnecessary columns, and encoding categorical variables.